rkyzk/vite-react/README.md

     'Enter valid address(es)'
     Error messages for all fields except for street2 are displayed.

-checkout page is displayed when not logged in
+checkout page is displayed when not logged in -> private route App.jsx

 ## Bugs